matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 could be used to establish if the user is in any of the proper rooms.

-This would then delegate power out to a (potentially) untrusted server, giving that the peek server significant power.
+This would then delegate power out to a (potentially) untrusted server, giving that peek server significant power.
 For example, a poorly chosen peek server could lie about the room membership and add an `@evil_user:example.org` to an allowed room to gain membership to a room.